DesignSafe-CI/api-user-guide/index.md

 **NOTE** An early release of the next-generation Tapis Command Line Interface is now available for testing.
-This new version of the CLI will eventually supersede the DesignSafe API CLI described below.
+This new version of the CLI will eventually supersede the DesignSafe CLI described below.
 Command line reference and how-to guides are available here:

 [Tapis CLI Reference Docs](https://tapis-cli.readthedocs.io/en/latest/)